vertexproject/synapse/docs/synapse/userguides/syn_tools_storm.rst

 Synapse Tools - storm
 =====================

 The Synapse Storm tool (commonly referred to as the **Storm CLI**) is a text-based interpreter that leverages the Storm query language (see :ref:`storm-ref-intro`).
 The Storm CLI replaces the Synapse ``cmdr`` tool (see :ref:`syn-tools-cmdr`) as the preferred means for users to interact with a Synapse Cortex.
-Because the Storm CLI is a native Storm interpreter, users do not need to use the :ref:`syn-storm` command before entering and executing Storm queries or commands.
+Because the Storm CLI is a native Storm interpreter, users do not need to use the :ref:`syn-storm` command before entering and executing Storm queries or Storm commands.

 - `Connecting to a Cortex with the Storm CLI`_
 - `Storm CLI Basics`_
-- `Accessing Synapse Tools from the Storm CLI`_
+- `Accessing External Commands`_

 Connecting to a Cortex with the Storm CLI
 -----------------------------------------